-Background and Status Prior Quarter Current Quarter update As background, the M&E Consultants assist the PMU in monitoring the A budget-neutral contract RAP, SAP and EMP and in monitoring processes and outputs and modification #2 has been approved evaluating the impacts of CEIP-1 overall.
-The M&E Consultants signed on 21 October 2019. the contract on 01 October 2015 and mobilized on 01 November 2015.
-The M&E Team is fully staffed.
+Background and Status Prior Quarter Current Quarter update As background, the M&E Consultants assist the PMU in monitoring the RAP, SAP and EMP and in All staff are in monitoring processes and outputs and evaluating the impacts of CEIP-1 overall.
+The M&E Consultants place. signed the contract on 01 October 2015 and mobilized on 01 November 2015.
 All of the key staff have been mobilized.
 The national Environmental Specialist, became unavailable and a candidate was proposed as his replacement in August 2016 and subsequently approved.
-The national Social Safeguards Specialist became unavailable and a candidate was proposed in January 2019.
+The national Social Safeguards Specialist became unavailable and a candidate was proposed in January 2019 and subsequently approved and mobilized on 01 August 2019.
 A budget-neutral contract modification #1 was approved in 2018.
-A replacement candidate for the national Social Safeguards Specialist is on board from 1 August 2019.
-A budget-neutral contract modification #2 has been submitted for approval.
+A budget-neutral contract modification #2 was approved on 21 October 2019.